 - Visitor Access

-You can assign temporary UW NetIDs to visitors if you are a UW faculty or staff member.
+- If you are a UW staff or faculty member, you can assign temporary UW NetIDs to visitors.
 Please review the Temporary UW NetID Support Roles and Responsibilities information before creating a temporary UW NetID.

 - Wireless in UW Residence Halls